chaklam-silpasuwanchai/Software-Architecture/project/docs/src/lab01/setup-linux.md

 ::: danger The Bad

-1. No GUIs.
-2. Not mature but quickly growning.
+1. Not mature but quickly growning.
-3. Some processes might run in the background forever.
+2. Some processes might run in the background forever.

 :::